 serve as a historical marker.
 In 2013 it became a BBS list again

 honoring Sysops who have passed away, and a historical BBSing blog (of sorts).

 The USBBS List contained BBS listings of:

 * Systems with a Dial-up telephone number (from 1984).

 * Systems with Dial-up and/or Telnet access (from 1997).

-The USBBS List had two missions:
+USBBS (as the National BBS List) had two missions: